wilas/vbkick-templates-forge/README.md

 # Description

-Place where a new vbkick templates cool down before will be moved to [templates repository](https://github.com/wilas/vbkick-templates).
+Place for a vbkick templates which requires a bit more love before will be moved to [templates repository](https://github.com/wilas/vbkick-templates).

 Some templates because of their nature (e.g development, experimental) will never be moved, a good example for this is Debian "Sid".